exploring self-realization, sacred personhood, and full humanity

 These two “search boxes,” located just after the 100+ topics, are valuable resources.
 For example, if you’d like to know if a subject or phrase is addressed in the Word Gems library, this search function will scan all of the documents and offer a report.
 The “Index” box offers an alphabetical listing of every word on the site.

-Beneath the five books, to the bottom of the homepage, you’ll discover several short essays plus links to items of special interest.
-I would encourage you not to overlook these short essays as they represent, in my opinion, some of the best material on Word Gems.
-Included in this section is the “What We Stay Alive For” writing.
+Beneath the five books (featured with cover-artwork), to the bottom of the homepage, you’ll discover several short essays plus links to items of special interest.
+I would encourage you not to overlook these quick-read essays as they represent, in my opinion, some of the best material on Word Gems; for example, the “What We Stay Alive For” writing.

 It’s on the masthead of every page: “exploring self-realization, sacred personhood, and full humanity.”